A new dawn, a new Director for international initiative, Evidence Aid

 Professor Mike Clarke, one of the founders of Evidence Aid, endorsed, “Jeroen has worked in both the private and charity sector and been a trustee, senior manager, entrepreneur and consultant.
 He has advised organisations on programme proposals, partnership, advocacy strategies and research methodologies.
 He is committed to building evidence where it is needed most and is conscious of the enormous opportunity to improve outcomes for poor and vulnerable people.
 I am delighted with Jeroen’s appointment.
 We are entering a new phase of growth and influence, guided by his experience and leadership.”

 Mike Clarke will continue to direct Evidence Aid’s research programme and has taken on the role of Chair of the Board of Trustees, joined by Lady Deborah Dixon and Dr Philip Davies as the inaugural Trustees.
+Since the inaugural Trustees, Mrs Sue Wolstenholme and Mr Michael Stone have joined the Board of Trustees.
 Evidence Aid will be supported by the consultancy Ethicore, as we transition to this next stage in our development.